kranzky/insoluble/folly.md

 Arthur glanced around the room and said, "It's probably in one of the most unlikely places only ours can be."

-exposition;10:SHADOWS FURNITURE

-The shadows of the furniture loomed ominously around them.

-dialogue;7:MIKE AGREE

-Mike nodded, "I agree."

-exposition;8:COUNTLESS OBJECTS SEARCH

-Their search led them through countless dusty objects.

-exposition;6:DEEPER ROOM INVESTIGATION

-As they delved deeper into the room, their investigation intensified.

-exposition;10:MYSTERIOUS PLACE MANSION

-The Resigned Butterfly Mansion was truly a mysterious place.

 As they continued their search, Mike suddenly paused and said, "You know, I'm starting to consider that this clockwork doll might be more serious than we thought, and not as sweet as it seems."

 Arthur, feeling a considerable sense of surprise, said, "I would have never thought an older male could be so easily fooled by this clockwork doll."
 As they continued to explore the Resigned Butterfly Mansion, Mike carefully examined a small wooden box adorned with intricate carvings, while Julie discovered a dusty journal, its pages yellowed with age, and filled with faded ink detailing the history of the mansion.
 Suddenly, a loud creak echoed through the room, prompting the trio to exchange nervous glances, unsure if the sound was a result of their presence or a sign of something more sinister.
 Mike, with a hint of fear in his voice, whispered, "Let's just find that clockwork doll and get out of here as soon as possible."